AIDASoft/podio/.github/CONTRIBUTING.md

 please understand that it might take some time to properly review your PR as the time of the maintainers is a limited resource.

-We are happy if you create pull-requests also if you feature is not ready, yet.
+We are happy if you create `draft` pull-requests also if you feature is not ready, yet.
 Please mark them as such by adding `[WIP]` to the start of the title.
 The purpose of this is, for example, that you want to let other people know you are working on a given issue.
 For these work-in-progress pull-request, we propose to have a